Nicholas Day (actor): Acting

 He is perhaps best known for playing Detective Sergeant Michael Morley in Minder from 1991 to 1993.
 He also played Deputy Assistant Commissioner Donald Bevan in Series One of the BBC drama New Tricks.
 He portrayed Jack The Ripper, in series six (episode five) of Goodnight Sweetheart in 1999, and played another police officer, DCS John Meredith, in a single episode of Foyle's War in 2008.
-In 2009 he appeared in Margaret and The Take, and as Martin Crisp in The Dogleg Murders (Series 12 of Midsomer Murders.)
+In 2009 he appeared in Margaret and The Take, and as Martin Crisp in The Dogleg Murders (Series 12 of Midsomer Murders).

 His film roles include appearances in Penelope Pulls It Off (1975), The Golden Bowl (2000), Russian Dolls (2005) and Amazing Grace (2006).

 2010s

 In 2010 he played Colonel Montford in Joe Johnston's horror film The Wolfman.

 In 2013, he played the headmaster in Alan Bennett's play The History Boys at Sheffield's Crucible Theatre.

 He also worked with the Royal Shakespeare Company for seven seasons including the World Shakespeare Festival, working on classics like The Tempest and Twelfth Night.

-Since 2015 he has presented Murder Maps which is made by Netflix in the United Kingdom and is now in its fifth series in the UK.
+Since 2015 he has presented Murder Maps, which is made by Netflix in the United Kingdom and is now in its fifth series in the UK.
 Murder Maps is also shown on Yesterday.
 In 2021, he narrated Railway Murders.

+2020s

+Day played Anthony Fox, the father of Ruby and grandfather of Stephanie, in ITV soap opera Emmerdale.
+The character was killed off when it was discovered that he had sexually abused his daughter and was actually the father of Stephanie.